sukdev2/Dark-Matter-Research/README.md

 thermalization methodology is guided by Widmark.

-All scientific results and interpretations presented in this repository are part of the ongoing M.Sc. research project.
+All scientific results and interpretations presented in this repository are part of the ongoing research project.